How It Works

 Alleviating hunger and eliminating causes

 Food Gatherers and our network of partners work to make sure that anyone in need has access to the amount and types of food they need to live a healthy life.
 We strategically fill the gaps in the safety net system by creating our own direct service programs or leveraging existing federal programs.
-Our goal is that each year 60% of all food distributed will be protein and fresh produce (view our Nutrition Policy).
+Our goal is that each year 60% of all food distributed is produce or protein, including fresh and frozen items (view our Nutrition Policy).

 Whenever possible, we use food as a tool to address the root causes of food insecurity.
 We have partnered with local organizations to provide culinary training to youth at risk of homelessness and we partnered with Avalon Housing to create permanently affordable housing next to our warehouse.
 We also support the communities we serve by educating the public about food insecurity and advocating for legislation that makes ending hunger a priority.